Cannabis Use Disorder: Update amidst the COVID-19 Pandemic

 The COVID-19 pandemic has posed unique challenges for addiction treatment across Maryland and DC.
-In part one of this three part CME series, our panelists will focus on key principles and best practices for OUD treatment during the pandemic, and related harm reduction strategies.
+In the final installment of this three part CME series, we will focus on key principles and best practices for the treatment of cannabis use disorder during the pandemic.

 Participants in this educational session will be able to:

-After the close of this session at 7:30 PM, attendees are encouraged to stay on the line for virtual networking in small breakout groups, selected by region.
+After the close of this session at 7:30 PM, attendees are encouraged to stay on the line for virtual discussion in small breakout groups.

 AMA Credit Designation Statement: